bjesuiter/chrome-session-quicksave/Readme.md

 -   add a notification which allows jumping to the new session in the bookmark manager
 -   allow configuration of the pattern for default 'New Session' names.

+---

+## Changelog

+### 0.2.0 (Beta) - 2020-04-18

+-   initial release
+-   can save the urls from all tabs in the current window to a new folder under a folder called 'Sessions' somewhere in chrome bookmarks